traynor/node-static-auth/README.md

 - __Setup config__

-Usage consists of setting up config object and passing it to `node-static-auth` instance.
+You setup config depending on what features you want.

-There are 4 main settings areas/properties in config object you set up, according to what features you want:
+There are 4 main settings areas/properties in config object you must set up:

 ```js
 const config = {